Types of Hearing Aids

 Behind-the-Ear (BTE) Aids

-All parts of the BTE aid are contained in a small plastic case that rests behind the ear.
+All electronic parts of the BTE aid are contained in a small plastic case that rests behind the ear.
 The case is connected to an earmold by a piece of clear tubing.
 These types of hearing aids provide the most amplification for a full range of hearing needs, including for the most severe hearing loss.

 Lyric Extended-Wear Hearing Aids